 Use the following example to run a backup based on a pre-created profile file and use a specific folder for TEMP.

 The above example a backup is run against myProfile and the client will use /opt/ATempFolder to store temporary files.

 java -jar SyncrifyClient.jar -console -v -u firstname.lastname@example.org -p secret -pr firstProfile -sp t2 -nocompression /user/home/jack/Desktop https://backup.company.com

 In the above example, files located in \user\home\jack\Desktop will be backed up to a server running on backup.company.com using the HTTPS protocol on default port.
 No compression will be used.

-IMPORTANT NOTE: This method is deprecated and does not provide every backup option and therefore, we recommend you use the first example.
+This example is deprecated and does not provide every backup option and therefore, we recommend you use the first example.